Conducting Searches: A Guide for Department Chairs and Search Committees

 Throughout the search process, the confidentiality of both the candidates and the process must be maintained.
 No one should contact any candidate without the express knowledge and agreement of the search committee chair.
 In addition, no one should seek information about any candidate except at the request of the search chair.
 Failure to observe the conventions of confidentiality can undermine a search and may have serious repercussions for the department and the campus.

-[Some of the information in this section was compiled with the aid of English Showalter, et al. The MLA Guide to the Job Search: A Handbook for Departments and for PhDs and PhD Candidates in English and Foreign Languages (New York: Modern Language Association, 1996).]
+[Some of the information in this section was compiled with the aid of English Showalter, et al. The MLA Guide to the Job Search: A Handbook for Departments and for PhDs and PhD Candidates in English and Foreign Languages (New York: Modern Language Association, 1996).]return to top of page

 Some departments routinely conduct off-campus interviews, but some proceed directly to on-campus interviews (see below).
 Off-campus interviews are preliminary to campus interviews, which include only finalists.
 Whereas departments might invite only three candidates to come to campus, they might interview as many as 12-15 candidates at off-campus interviews.
 These interviews give search committees and candidates a chance to learn about one another with a minimum of time and commitment expended by either party.
 They usually last no more than an hour and take place at a neutral location, often at a hotel suite or job center at the discipline’s annual convention.
 The search committee should be certain to follow the guidelines of its discipline’s professional organization with regard to conducting interviews during the annual meeting.